 Stage 2: Poetry Reading

-20 teams from each group will be selected to take part in Stage 2, where each team will be asked to recite an assigned poem and perform their own dramatic interpretation of the poem to accompany the reading.
+20 teams from each group will be selected to take part in Stage 2, where each team will be asked to recite an assigned poem from memory and perform their own dramatic interpretation of the poem to accompany their recital.

 Venue: British Council, 3 Supreme Court Road, Admiralty, Hong Kong

 Five teams from each group will enter the final round of the competition.
 Each team will have prepared a five-minute performance based on an assigned topic.
 The performance may involve storytelling, drama or singing.
 The results will be announced on the same day.